-Executive Summary
+Section I. Executive Summary:

 Korea is heavily dependent on imported food (except rice) and feed grains.
 A limited number of food products is made from biotech ingredients due to negative consumer sentiment towards biotechnology, whereas the bulk of livestock feed is made from biotech corn and soybean meal.
-The United States was the top GE grain exporter to Korea in 2016 and 2017, followed by Brazil.
+The United States was the top GE grain exporter to Korea in 2017 and 2018, followed by Brazil.
+Total GE grain exports to Korea from the United States from January through August 2018 reached 4,999,000 MT, out of Korea's total GE grain imports of 6,135,000 MT.